RafalW3bCraft/OmniLanguageTutor/README.md

-# App Launch Instructions for Windows Users
+# Launch Instructions for OmniLanguageTutor
 This project is a full-stack application with a React client and an Express server using TypeScript.

 ## Prerequisites